How knowing your money personality can help you save, spend, and live a better life!

-This is where my brain tends to go to, the practical and no-nonsense terminology.
+This is where my brain tends to go, the practical and no-nonsense terminology.

 - Big Spenders – As their name implies, they like to spend money in significant ways.
 They don’t fear debt (which can get them into trouble), often taking risks to earn more money.

 Action: The best thing that big spenders can do is to automate their savings into a separate bank account.
-They need to not see the money “available” because if they see they have it, they’;; spend it.
+They need not to see the money “available” because if they see they have it, they’ll spend it.

 Action: See below for putting it into practice.

 - Shoppers – Shoppers often develop great emotional satisfaction from spending money.
-They can’t resist spending, even if it’s to buy items they don’t need (but it’s a bonus if they got it on sale)!
-They are similar to Big Spenders yet are aware of their addiction and are even concerned about the debt that it creates.
-Better money management is something they aspire to, but don’t ever get around to.
+They can’t resist spending, even if it’s to buy items they don’t need (but it’s a bonus if they get it on sale)!
+They are similar to Big Spenders, yet are aware of their addiction and are even concerned about the debt that it creates.
+Better money management is something they aspire to but don’t ever get around to.

 Action: The best thing for shoppers to do is to limit exposure.
 Unfollow influencers that showcase items to buy, unsubscribe from mailing lists, and don’t go shopping unless you’ve saved cash up beforehand.
 My a “shopping” sinking fund.